bpcreech/blog/content/post/mini-racer-v0.11.1.md

 </div>

-Well, now you can directly mess with objects and arrays!
+Well, now you can directly mess with objects and arrays from Python!
 I added a [`MutableMapping`](https://docs.python.org/3/library/collections.abc.html#collections.abc.MutableMapping) (`dict`-like) interface for all derivatives of JS Objects, and a [`MutableSequence`](https://docs.python.org/3/library/collections.abc.html#collections.abc.MutableSequence)